benc-uk/nanomon/readme.md

 - Written in Go, [source code - /services/runner](./services/runner/)
 - The runner requires a connection to MongoDB in order to start, it will exit if the connection fails.
-- It will keep in sync with the `monitors` collection in the DB, it does this one of two ways:
+- It keeps in sync with the `monitors` collection in the database, it does this one of two ways:
   - Watching the collection using MongoDB change stream.
 This mode is prefered as it results in instant updates to changes made in the frontend & UI
   - If change stream isn't supported, then the runner will poll the database and look for changes.
 - If configured the runner will send email alerts, see [alerting section below](#alerting-configuration)
-- The runner doesn't listen for network traffic or bind to any ports.
+- The runner doesn't listen to inbound network connections or bind to any ports.

 ### API